 Journeyperson: refers to a worker who has mastered the skills and competencies required for the occupation.
-Use of the term may also refer to a mentor, technician, specialist, or other skilled worker who has documented sufficient skills and knowledge of an occupation, either through formal apprenticeship or through practical on-the-job experience, and formal training.
-Low-Skilled Populations: refers to those individuals who possess less than 1 years' work experience in a relevant trade.
+Use of the term may also refer to a mentor, technician, specialist, or other skilled workers who have documented sufficient skills and knowledge of occupation, either through a formal apprenticeship or through practical on-the-job experience, and formal training.
+Low-Skilled Populations: refers to those individuals who possess less than 1 year of work experience in relevant trade.
 Typically, these individuals' educational attainment is not greater than a high school diploma or recognized equivalent.